Pricing your Airbnb’s can be very simple, but also complex. It just depends how far you want to go.

 These are competitors based on location and quality.

-To do this, we suggest trying out our Pricing Calendar.
+To do this, we suggest trying out our Competitor Pricing Calendar.

 You can even see the base rates that were blocked off in the calendar.

-Once you’ve decided on a price, you can update it directly with our Airbnb integration and also see the impact price changes make on your Airbnb SEO and search rankings.
+Once you’ve decided on a base price, you can update your rates for surgical & customized pricing changes.
+Plus, you’ll see the impact price changes make on your Airbnb SEO and search rankings.

 2) Weekend Break-even Pricing